moondieee/etch-a-sketch/README.md

 # Etch-a-Sketch
-My version of etch-a-sketch for The Odin Project
+My version of Etch-a-Sketch for The Odin Project

 # Live Preview